SreeVarshith/Project-NovaMind/README.md

 - Ensuring a safe and confidential environment for seeking assistance.

 ## Getting Started
+# Project Status

+**Face Emotion Recognition Model Deployment: In Progress**

+The Face Emotion Recognition Model is developed and has not yet been deployed.
+We are actively working on this and will provide updates as we progress.

+**Website Prototype: Work in Progress**

+Our website is a prototype replicating our innovative idea.
+While it is not fully finalized, we will try completing it soon.

+## Things Left to Do

+- Deploy the Face Emotion Recognition Model.
+- Finalize and launch the website prototype.

 To explore NovaMind, visit the [NovaMind Website](https://sreevarshith.github.io/Project-NovaMind/).